-Clock with Rational Interval The first input argument, intervalCounter, is a clocked Component Expression (see section 16.2.3) or a parameter expression of type Integer with min=0.
-The optional second argument resolution (default=1) is a parameter expres- sion of type Integer with min=1 and unit="Hz".
-If intervalCounter is a pa- rameter expression with value zero, the period of the clock is derived by clock inference, see section 16.7.5.
+Clock with Rational Interval Clock (intervalCounter, The first input argument, intervalCounter, is a clocked Component Expression (see section 16.2.3) or a parameter expression of type Integer with min=0.
+The optional second argument resolution (default=1) is a parameter expression of type Integer with min=1 and unit="Hz".
+If intervalCounter is a parameter expression with value zero, the period of the clock is derived by clock inference, see section 16.7.5.
 The output argument is of base type Clock that ticks when time becomes t{start} , t{start} +interval1, t{start} +interval1+interval2, The clock starts at the start of the simulation t{start} or when the controller is switched on.
-At the start of the simulation, previous(intervalCounter) = intervalCounter.start and the clocks ticks the first time.
-At the first clock tick intervalCounter must be computed and the second clock tick is then trig- gered at interval1=intervalCounter/resolution.
+At the start of the simulation, previous(intervalCounter) = intervalCounter must be computed and the second clock tick is then triggered at interval1=intervalCounter/resolution.
 At the second clock tick at time tstart+interval1, a new value for intervalCounter must be computed and the next clock tick is scheduled at interval2 = intervalCounter/resolution, and so on.
 If interval is a parameter expression, the clock defines a periodic clock.
 [The given interval and time shift can be modified by using the subSample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2.
-Clock(intervalCounter, Example: resolution) // first clock tick: previous(nextInterval)=2 , , Integer nextInterval(start=2); Real y1(start=0); Real y2(start=0); equation when Clock(2,1000) then // periodic clock that ticks at 0, 0.002, 0.004, y1 = previous(y1) + 1; end when; when Clock(nextInterval, 1000) then // interval clock that ticks at 0, 0.003, 0.007, 0.012, nextInterval = previous(nextInterval) + 1; y2 = previous(y2) + 1; end when; Note that operator interval(c) of Clock $c = Clock(nextInterval, resolution)$ returns: previous(intervalCounter)/resolution; // in seconds Clock with Real Interval $\mathbf{Clock}(interval)$ The input argument, interval, is a clocked Component Expression (see section 16.2.3) or a parameter expression.
+Example: intervalCounter, resolution) // first clock tick: previous(nextInterval)=2 Integer nextInterval(start=2); Real y1(start=0); Real y2(start=0); equation when Clock(2,1000) then // periodic clock that ticks at 0, 0.002, 0.004, y1 = previous(y1) + 1; end when; when Clock(nextInterval, 1000) then // interval clock that ticks at 0, 0.003, 0.007, 0.012, end when;] Note that operator interval(c) of Clock c = Clock(nextInterval,resolution) returns: previous(intervalCounter)/resolution; // in seconds Clock with Real Interval Clock (interval) Clock with Real Interval The input argument, interval, is a clocked Component Expression (see sec- tion 16.2.3) or a parameter expression.
 The interval must be strictly pos- itive (interval>0.0) of type Real with unit="s".
 The output argument is of base type Clock that ticks when time becomes t{start} , t{start} +interval1, t{start} +interval1+interval2, The clock starts at the start of the simulation t{start} or when the controller is switched on.
-Here the next clock tick is sched- uled at interval $1 = $ previous (interval) = interval.start.
+Here the next clock tick is sched- uled at interval1 = previous (interval) = interval.start.
 At the second clock tick at time t{start} +interval1, the next clock tick is scheduled at interval2 = previous (interval), and so on.
 If interval is a parameter expression, the clock defines a periodic clock.
 [Note, the clock is defined with previous (interval).
 Therefore, for sorting the input argument is treated as known.
 The given interval and time shift can be modified by using the subSample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2.
 There are restrictions where this operator can be used, see Clock expressions below.]